Runxking123/Axon-X-tos/README.md

 You agree to be bound by these Terms by accessing or using the Service.
 If you disagree with any part of the terms, you do not have permission to access the Service.
 Purchases

-Axon X has no control over and assumes no responsibility for any third-party websites or services' content, privacy policies, or practices.
+My Botshas no control over and assumes no responsibility for any third-party websites or services' content, privacy policies, or practices.
 We do not warrant the offerings of any of these entities/individuals or their websites.

 You acknowledge and agree that Axon X shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such third party web sites or services.